dapr/community/technical-and-steering-committee-charter.md

 ### Candidate Eligibility

 Community members must be eligible to vote in order to stand for election.
 Candidates may self-nominate or be nominated by another eligible member.
-There are no term limits for STC members.
+There are no term limits for STC committee members, meaning that a committee member can continue to be elected for new 2 year term ad infinitum.

 To run for a Contributing seat, a candidate must additionally be at least a project Member as defined in [community-membership](community-membership.md).